waipangsze/Monte_Carlo/Classical_Monte_Carlo/README.md

 - When you want to study the model clearly, you should save all measurements of all Markov Chains.
 It is quite time-consuming for large size, so just save all information and then do analysis later.

 For updating scheme:
-- standard simulation: local update
+- standard simulation: local update, take measurement for evergy nx*ny mc step
-- Swendsen-Wang algorithm: cluster update
+- Swendsen-Wang algorithm: cluster update, take measurement for single mc step

 For Swenden-Wang algorithm(wiki) and the advance version -- Wolff algorithm :\
 The problem of the critical slowing-down affecting local processes is of fundamental importance in the study of second-order phase transitions (like ferromagnetic transition in the Ising model), as increasing the size of the system in order to reduce finite-size effects has the disadvantage of requiring a far larger number of moves to reach thermal equilibrium.
 Indeed the correlation time \tau  usually increases as L^z with or greater; since, to be accurate, the simulation time must be larger than \tau, this is a major limitation in the size of the systems that can be studied through local algorithms.
 SW algorithm was the first to produce unusually small values for the dynamical critical exponents: